zarf-dev/proposals/0051-v1beta1-schema/README.md

 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will error.
 ZarfComponentConfig files will not have a default filename such as zarf.yaml.
 This will encourage users to give their files descriptive names and promote a flatter directory structure as users will not default to having a new folder for each component.
 ZarfComponentConfigs will be able to define their own values and valuesSchema.

-The `.import.paths` field is a list of references to ZarfComponentConfig files.
-Each entry is either a local file path or an `oci://` URL; `oci://` entries are pulled at create time as remote components.
-Directories are not accepted.
-When more than one entry is given, every referenced component must share the same name, and at most one of them must be compatible with the active package target (flavor, OS, architecture) at create time otherwise Zarf will error.
+`.import.local` is a list of local file path references to ZarfComponentConfig files; directories are not accepted. `.import.remote` is a list of `oci://` URL references to remote component configs pulled at create time.
+All entries from both fields are combined when applying compatibility rules: when more than one entry is given, every referenced component must share the same name, and at most one of them must be compatible with the active package target (flavor, OS, architecture) at create time otherwise Zarf will error.

 The `zarf dev` commands that accept a directory containing a `zarf.yaml` (lint, inspect, and find-images) will accept component config files.
 For example, `zarf dev inspect definition my-component-config.yaml`.